 Features to Look For

-When selecting indoor cameras, focus on features like high-resolution video, mobile app access, and integration with other smart home devices for enhanced convenience.
+For maximum convenience, give interior cameras priority for features like high-resolution video, mobile app access, and connectivity with other smart home systems.

 Outdoor Cameras